zirpo/auto-blogger-repo/memory-bank/activeContext.md

 - Removed duplicate footer CSS from `css/style.css`.

 ## Next Steps
+- Site title is updated to "AIficionado".
+- "Impressum" removed from the main navigation menu.
+- Navigation menu alignment to the right still needs further adjustment.
-- All changes through "Change Request: BLOG-11" have been implemented and verified.
+- All changes through "Change Request: BLOG-12" have been implemented and verified.
 - Development server is running successfully with no build errors.
 - Impressum page is accessible at /impressum/ with proper footer navigation.
 - Ready for any future change requests or enhancements.
 - The "Showcase" interactive presentation is accessible at /showcase/ with proper navigation and the content display issue has been resolved.
-- CSS and layout issues on the main blog and posts are still unresolved.
+- CSS and layout issues on the main blog and posts have been resolved.

 ## Active Decisions and Considerations
 - The current structure is simple and effective for a basic blog.